fudanchii/vywrs/README.md

 how to build
 ---

-- ensure you have node, npm, rustup and stable Rust instalation (> 1.39)
+- Ensure you have rustup and stable Rust instalation (> 1.39)
-- install wasm32-unknown-unknown build target with rustup
+- Install wasm32-unknown-unknown build target with rustup
-- Install npm dependencies with npm.
+- Follow ["Getting Started with Trunk"](https://yew.rs/getting-started/project-setup/using-trunk) in yew.rs docs.
-- run `npm run start:dev` to start development server.
-Server will listen at localhost:8000
+- Run `trunk serve` to run vywrs in development mode
-- run `npm run build` to build.
+- Run `trunk build --release` and serve `dist/` folder in HTTP server to run vywrs in release mode

 build result will be available under dist folder.